OpenEuphoria/euphoria/source/readme.txt

   which you can locate in the assembly listing by looking for "9999" or "270f".
 This will help you find the correct offsets for arg and argsize, which you must plug into the push() and pop() macros.

-  Since the free Borland doesn't support machine-code insertions, we run PatchCallc() at startup to patch the PUSH instructions, and POP (stack add) dynamically.

   Speed: